 There are some general steps you can take to make sure your scholarship application is viewed as a strong application.
 Review the following to ensure that your application stands out to the selection committee.
-If you have specific questions about the scholarship process, please visit the Office of the Senior Vice President for Student Affairs in 2350 Beardshear Hall.
+If you have specific questions about the scholarship process visit financialaid.iastate.edu/scholarships or Student Financial Aid Office in 0210 Beardshear Hall.

 Consider who you choose to recommend you.
 Having a fellow student, or someone who only knows you personally, recommend you doesn’t make as strong an impact as a recommendation from someone who has worked with you professionally.
 This could be a supervisor, a faculty member, an organization adviser, or an academic adviser.
 It’s best to request recommendations from people who know you well and can speak to award criteria.

 Note that many recommenders (for example, faculty and staff in the Honors Program, student organization advisers, and Greek advisers) get multiple requests to recommend students for these awards.
 It is helpful if you give them as much lead time as possible so that they can complete all of the requests before the application deadline.